Diego Simeone: 2017–21: Second Europa League and La Liga victories

 For the 2020–21 season, Atlético parted ways with longtime-serving forward Diego Costa and acquired Luis Suárez after his departure from Barcelona.
 The team brought back Yannick Carrasco from Dalian Professional and also acquired Geoffrey Kondogbia from Valencia, Lucas Torreira on loan from Arsenal and Moussa Dembelé on loan from Lyon, while Thomas Partey left for Arsenal and Álvaro Morata was loaned to Juventus.
 On 17 October 2020, Simeone reached his 200th win in the league in a 2–0 away win against Celta Vigo.
 On 30 December 2020, he reached his 500th match in charge of Atlético Madrid in a 1–0 win over Getafe.

 On 10 March 2021, Simeone overtook Luis Aragonés for the most wins ever as manager of the club in a 2–1 home win against Athletic Bilbao, his 309th win overall.

 After a 4–0 away defeat to Bayern Munich and many injuries to key players in November 2020, Simeone modified the formation of his squad by introducing a three-man defence for the first time in his tenure coaching Atlético.
 In this formation, Carrasco played as a wing-back, with left centre-back Mario Hermoso being instructed to also cover the left-back position when Carrasco moved forward, which made the formation tactically flexible between a three-man and four-man defence.
 After the formational change, Atlético were solidified defensively and began a streak of victories, including a 1–0 home victory against Barcelona.
 This streak propelled the team to a ten-point lead over Real Madrid and Barcelona in the 2020–21 La Liga title race by February.
 However, a series of bad results from February to April meant that Atlético were eliminated from the Champions League by Chelsea and Real Madrid closed the league gap to two points before the final matchday, meaning Atlético needed a victory in the last La Liga round to win the championship.
 Thanks to a Suárez goal in the 67th minute, Atlético Madrid managed eventually to win their second La Liga title under Simeone, after a 2–1 away win over Real Valladolid on the final match day.

 On 8 July 2021, Atleti announced their extension to Simeone's contract until 2024, and in the same announcement it was also made known that the members of his coaching staff had also renewed their contracts.

 2022–present: Contract extension and new records

 On 9 November 2023, Simeone extended his contract with Atlético Madrid until 30 June 2027.
-Later that month, on 28 November, he managed his 100th Champions League match in a 3–1 away victory over Feyenoord, becoming the third manager to achieve this feat with one club following Alex Ferguson and Arsene Wenger.
+Later that month, on 28 November, he managed his 100th Champions League match in a 3–1 away victory over Feyenoord, becoming the third manager to achieve this feat with one club following Alex Ferguson and Arsène Wenger.
 On 23 November 2024, he managed his 700th match with the club in all competitions in a 2–1 victory over Alavés.
+On 2 May 2026, Simeone reached his 1000th career match as a manager in a 2–0 away win over Valencia.